dorseytc/groc/reference/GIT.md

 # Git References

 ## new branch
-- git checkout -b movers
+- git checkout -b <newbranch>
-- git push --set-upstream origin movers
+- git push --set-upstream origin <newbranch>
   - only needed on first push to the new branch

 ## commits